Genesis expects to lose $70M because of COVID-19

 Genesis Health System expects to lose about $70 million in revenue through the end of June because of the COVID-19 pandemic, but CEO Doug Cropper said Tuesday that the hospital that has been around for 150 years "is not threatened by this."

-As the health care world began changing dramatically in mid-March, Genesis began taking steps to mitigate what it could see was going to be a huge loss amounting to 40 to 50 percent of its expected revenue each month, Cropper said.
+As the health care world began changing dramatically in mid-March, Genesis began taking steps to mitigate what it could see was going to be a huge loss amounting to 40-50% of its expected revenue each month, Cropper said.

-About 1,000 of the health system's 5,000 employees were put on temporary furlough or reduced hours, amounting to about 20 percent of the workforce, and another 300 were retrained for the intensive care unit.
+About 1,000 of the health system's 5,000 employees were put on temporary furlough or reduced hours, amounting to about 20% of the workforce, and another 300 were retrained for the intensive care unit.

 That is because while the intensive care areas of the hospital were ramping up to deal with a surge in COVID-19 patients, other areas were closing down under federal and state orders to eliminate non-essential procedures or care.